aspnet/Signing/README.md

 ```

 The signature file will be modified with countersignature asserting the
 signing time.
+It is likely we will provide a default list of timestamping
+servers and use a `Task.WhenAny` approach to fire off a bunch of timestamp
+requests and take which ever one returns first.
+However, the user should
+always be able to specify a specific server AND modify the machine/user-level
+list of timestamp authorities used by default.

 ### Sign and Timestamp in one command
 The request generation, signing and timestamping can all be executed in a single
-execution of `kpm sign` as follows:
+execution of `kpm sign`.

 ```
-> kpm sign EntityFramework.5.0.0.nupkg --timestamp-url http://timestamp.digicert.com
+> kpm sign EntityFramework.5.0.0.nupkg
 ```

+If the user

 ## PEM Formatting
-PEM formatting is the format used by OpenSSL for encoding ASN.1 data (which is how most
+PEM formatting is the format used by OpenSSL for encoding ASN.1 data (which is
-cryptography-related data is formatted).
-It consists of an ASCII header and footer, followed by
+how most cryptography-related data is formatted).
+It consists of an ASCII header
-the DER-encoded ASN.1 data written as a Base64 string.
+and footer, followed by the DER-encoded ASN.1 data written as a Base64 string.
 A line break is inserted every 64 characters.

-The header and footer are lines of the format: "-----BEGIN THING-----"/"-----END THING-----" (where "THING"
+The header and footer are lines of the format:
+"-----BEGIN THING-----"/"-----END THING-----"
-describes the entity serialized within).
+(where "THING" describes the entity serialized within).

-For example, the following is the PEM encoding of the github.com certificate:
+For example, the following is the PEM encoding of the github.com SSL certificate:

 ```
 	-----BEGIN CERTIFICATE-----